-It’s almost the New Year so I thought I’d share my current wellness routine in case it helps inspire your goals.
-I love reading about other people’s routines since it’s how I often incorporate new things into mine so please share if there is anything you swear by.
+Happy New Year!!
+Every year, I share my current wellness routine (workouts, diet, supplements, etc!) in case it helps inspire your goals.
+I love reading about other people’s routines since it’s how I often incorporate new things into mine, so please share if there is anything you swear by!

 After years of running 40-50 miles a week, my workout routine looks a lot different lately, but I’m really enjoying it.
 I don’t have a set schedule, but instead do what my body is craving each day.
 Another big difference is that I rarely work out for more than 30-40 minutes and only work out 4-5 days a week which is much less than when I ran 7-10 miles a day, and worked out 6 (sometimes 7) days a week.

-Run – 1-2x a week, 3-4 miles; sometimes I’ll incorporate intervals since those are so beneficial for perimenopausal women like me.
+Run – 2-3x a month, 3-4 miles, and only when I crave it.
+This is more for enjoyment than anything else!
+Sometimes I’ll incorporate intervals since those are so beneficial for perimenopausal women like me but I really just do what my body feels like.
 (I highly recommend the book Next Level if you’re nearing perimenopause.)

-This is packed with antioxidants and is high in Vitamin C. I take this daily for inflammation and joint pain and take it 3x a day when I’m sick.
+If I could only take one supplement, it would be this one.
+It’s packed with antioxidants and is high in Vitamin C. I take this daily for inflammation and joint pain, and take it 3x a day when I’m sick.
 (I explained more about this product in my Oliveda’s Internals post.)

-I’ve really struggled with inflammation since having Charles and especially joint pain.
-I started taking these a few months ago and feel like it’s helping!
-Plus, there is a lot of data to support the use of turmeric for inflammation.
+I’ve really struggled with inflammation since having Charles, and especially joint pain.
+I started taking this a year ago since there’s a lot of data to support the use of turmeric for inflammation.
 Use code TERILYN.

-I take this both AM and PM.
+I take this once a day.
+I’ve had chronically low iron for years and years (which my Factor Health bloodwork and monthly bloodwork at my OBGYN during pregnancy showed).
+My body seems to absorb this particular iron very well because my iron has actually been in the ideal range for the first time EVER since I switched to this brand.
 Use code TERILYN20 for 20% off.
-I’ve had chronically low iron for years and years (which my InsideTracker bloodwork and monthly bloodwork at my OBGYN during pregnancy showed).
-My body seems to absorb this particular iron very well because my iron has actually been in the ideal range for the first time EVER since I started this brand.

 This definitely helps.
 I started taking this as soon as I had Charles and didn’t lose nearly as much hair as I did with my first baby.
-And, I have a LOT of new growth and my hairline is thickening in places that had been thin even pre-baby.
-I’m obsesssed.
+And, I have a LOT of new growth, and my hairline is thickening in places that had been thin even pre-baby.
+I’m obsessed.
+The photos below are less than a year apart… amazing.

 I take this at bedtime to help things move along the next morning.
 Ahem.